Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 The simulation must contain a list of predefined scenarios.
 These scenarios must stay fairly simplistic.

-The objective of these scenarios is to simulate specific events from the peerspective of different characters.
+The objective of these scenarios is to simulate specific events from the perspective of different characters.

 ### Planned scenarios:

 #### **Lunchtime**

 Simulates lunchtime.
-Most students tries to access the food facilitest (Microwaves, refrigerators, etc) at the same time.
+Most students tries to access the food facilities (Microwaves, refrigerators, etc) at the same time.

 <br>
 <img src="img/PNGS FUNCTIONAL/LunchRush_PL.drawio.png">